polluxparis/zebulon-table/README.md

     errors:{[column]:{[type]:error text}}
 }
 ```
-N.B.
-By default, errors are not blocking in the table.
-You'll have to manage the blocking yourself with the Error Handler.

 If you pass an updatedRows prop as an empty object, it will mutate at each update in the table.
-Validation functions should update the error entry if needed.
-In consequence, the component calling the table component can know at any time all the changes since the loading of data.
+Validation functions should update the error property (updatedRows.errors) if needed.
+In consequence, the component calling the table component can know at any time all the changes since the loading (or refresh) of data.
-A function, manageRowError, is available in /src/table/utils (and exported) to set or remove errors.

-## Error handler
-onQuit functions can be cancelled if the onQuit function returns false or if the function passed as the errorHandler prop returns false.
-Parameters are the same as for the onQuit function.
-To create interractions with the user, you'll have to block the UI thread as with window.alert or window.confirm.
+exported functions to manage errors log.
+* manageRowError (updatedRows, index, object, type, error): log or remove an error in the row status object.
+* getRowErrors (status, rowIndex): return an array with logged errors of the specified row (absolute index).
+* getErrors :return an array with all the errors logged for the dataset.

 ## Filtering and sorting
 Filtering and sorting can be done directly in the table.